 In 2015, the Lotus Supporting Foundation, Inc. (the "Supporting Foundation"), a 501(c)(3) non-profit, Type II 509(a)(3), was formed and is operated exclusively to benefit the Foundation and its initiatives, including the Lotus House Women's Shelter.
 A majority of the board members of the Supporting Foundation are also board members of the Foundation however they do not constitute the majority of the Foundation's board; therefore the Foundation does not control the Supporting Foundation.
 The Supporting Foundation assisted in the financing needed for the redevelopment of the Lotus Village project.

-The Foundation, Lotus House Thrift LLC, Lotus Wellness Center, LLC, and National Women's Shelter Network, LLC will be collectively referred to as the Foundation in the consolidated financial statements.
+The Foundation, Lotus House Thrift LLC, Lotus Wellness Center, LLC, and National Women's Shelter Network, LLC aka Lotus House Women's Initiative, LLC will be collectively referred to as the Foundation in the consolidated financial statements.